 Squadron Resources Pty Limited has the right to invest \$1 million for a 19.9% interest in the nickel-copper-PGE rights under the terms of an investment into Impact as outlined in the announcement to the ASX dated 17 July 2015.
 However, Squadron is not liable for any payment of the royalty to Golden Cross.

-Squadron Resources Pty Limited has no rights to earn into the lead-zinc-silver-other metals rights.
+Squadron Resources Pty Limited has no rights to earn into the Broken Hill style mineralisation.